Skip to Main Content

 What is referencing?

 In your assignments at NCI you will be expected to support your arguments by referring to information written or produced by others.
 This information could come from academic journals, conference papers, textbooks or websites.
-You will expected to use a wide variety of sources and reference them throughout your work.
+You will be expected to use a wide variety of sources and reference them throughout your work.

 Referencing (or citing) means acknowledging the sources that you used to inform and support your arguments in your assignments.
 Referencing is an important feature of academic writing and a skill you will need to learn.